InesSeverino2/python-cimec-ines-severino/README.md

 ## Pipeline scripts

-- 01_generate_alpha_region_database: Given a database containing alpha EEG parameter (amplitude, n peaks, bandwidth, aperiodic slope and offset) for every channel and every block, this code compute an estimate for every parameter based on some regions of interest (Frontal, Posteriorior, Central x Right, Left, Midline) to ease statistical analyses.
+- 01_generate_alpha_region_database: Given a database containing alpha EEG parameter (amplitude, n peaks, bandwidth, aperiodic slope and offset) for every channel and every block, this code computes the average value for every parameter in some regions of interest (Frontal, Posteriorior, Central x Right, Left, Midline).
 - 02_EEGchannels_Plot&Visualization: this code allows visualizations of parameter values over EEG montage.
 A visualization is here made for every group.
 Contrast for eyes open vs. eyes closed are also visualized.
 - 03_Statistics_ClosedRestingState: this code performs some preliminary statistic analyses, such as: descriptive statistics, mixed linear model to assess group differences over time on alpha/aper offset parameters.
 ASD subjects are then clustered based on IQ, and other mixed linear model are performed.
 - 04_Statistics_OpenRestingState: this code performs some preliminary statistic analyses, such as: descriptive statistics, mixed linear model to assess group differences over time on alpha/aper offset parameters.
 ASD subjects are then clustered based on IQ, and other mixed linear model are performed.

+## Preliminary Results

+No differences between ASD and TD are here found.
+More promising is the clustering approach.

 ## Installation